solo-io/gloo/docs/content/guides/security/waf/_index.md

 ## Audit Logging

-Audit Logging is supported starting Gloo Edge Enterprise v1.4.0-beta6, but it works differently than in other ModSecurity integrations.
+Audit Logging is supported starting Gloo Edge Enterprise v1.4.0, but it works differently than in other ModSecurity integrations.
 ModSecurity native audit logging is not a good fit for Envoy/Kubernetes cloud native environments.
 ModSecurity has 3 logging engines.
 They are not a good fit for the following reasons:
 1. Serial - all logs written to one file, which globally locks on each write.
-This will be horrendous for performance, as all envoy worker threads will be blocked when trying to log, while one of them writes to the file.
+This will be horrendous for performance, as all envoy worker threads will be blocked when trying to log while one-by-one they write to the file.
-1. Parallel - each log entry is written to its unique file.
+2. Parallel - each log entry is written to its unique file.
 This will impact performance as this file IO is outside the envoy worker thread event loop, thus blocking it and increasing latency.
-In addition now we will have many logs files to collect from the pod. this means we'll a need writeable volume and attach another sidecar container to collect them which increases complexity.
+In addition, now we will have many logs files to collect from the pod.
+This means we'll a need writeable volume attached via sidecar container to collect them which increases complexity.
-1. Http - perform an http callout to an external logging server - like the other methods, this http call is done outside of the envoy event loop, blocking it until it is completed, which will increase latency.
+3. Http - perform an http callout to an external logging server - like the other methods, this http call is done outside the envoy event loop, blocking it until it is completed, which will increase latency.

 With this integration, we take a more cloud native approach.
 We expose the audit logs as part of envoy's access logging.
 This means that directives that configure the audit engine itself